Pendleton County Convention & Visitors Bureau

 At the Pendleton County Convention & Visitors Bureau (PCCVB), we know that tourism fuels this wild place—supporting small businesses, keeping traditions alive, and making sure future generations get to experience the same epic landscapes and outdoor freedom we do today.
 We’re proud to promote Pendleton County’s businesses and historic sites and all of the recreation that makes this place unforgettable.

-Pendleton County, West Virginia was founded in 1787 by the Virginia General Assembly from portions of Augusta, Rockingham and Hardy Counties.
-The land area is comprised of 698 square miles.
+Founded in 1787 by the Virginia General Assembly from portions of Augusta, Rockingham and Hardy Counties, Pendleton County is comprised of 698 square miles.
 Of that, 29% is Monongahela and George Washington National Forest.